Skip to main content

 We Ask Because We Care

-At Yale Health, we are committed to providing all our members with high-quality, equitable care.
-To accomplish this shared goal, we need your active participation.
-Accurate information from you about your race, ethnicity, ethnic background, preferred language, sexual orientation, and gender identity is crucial in this process.
+At Yale Health, we are dedicated to ensuring that all our members have equal access to the highest-quality care.
+To achieve this, we need your help.
+Accurate information about your race, ethnicity, ethnic background, preferred language, sexual orientation, and gender identity is vital.

-Please follow these steps to update your information via MyChart:
+Please take less than 30 seconds to update your information on MyChart:

 1. Log in to your MyChart account.